Organonickel chemistry: Alkene complexes

 Many complexes exist of nickel coordinated to an alkene.
 Practical applications of this theme include polymerization or oligomerization of alkenes, as in the Shell Higher Olefin Process.
 In these compounds nickel is formally zerovalent Ni0 and the bonding is described with the Dewar–Chatt–Duncanson model.
 One common representative is Bis(cyclooctadiene)nickel(0) (Ni(COD)2), which contains two cyclooctadiene ligands.
 It is a 18VE compound with 10 electrons provided by nickel itself and 4x2 electrons more by the double bonds.
-This solid, which melts at 60 °C, is used as a catalyst and as a precursor for many other nickel compounds.
+This solid, which melts at 60 °C and decomposes upon exposure to air, is used as a catalyst and as a precursor for many other nickel compounds, such as the air-stable analog Ni(COD)(DQ).

 Allyl complexes

 Nickel forms several simple allyl complexes.
 Allyl halides react with Ni(CO)4 to form pi-allyl complexes, (allyl)2Ni2Cl2.
 These compounds in turn are sources of allyl nucleophiles.
 In (allyl)2Ni2Br2 and (allyl)Ni(C5H5), nickel is assigned to oxidation number +2, and the electron counts are 16 and 18, respectively.
 Bis(allyl)nickel is prepared from allyl magnesium bromide and nickel chloride.